Equity Release in Scotland

 Does equity release work any differently in Scotland?

-No, they work exactly the same as the rest of the UK.
-Your potential lender will want you to meet a certain set of eligibility criteria.
-They vary from provider to provider, but generally would focus on:
+No, they work the same as the rest of the UK.
+Your potential lender will want you to meet certain eligibility criteria.

 • Your age: You need to be over 55 for these products.